Meixner matrix ensembles: Additional observations

 \subsection{Acknowledgements}

 The authors benefited from discussions with Michael Anshelevich, Philippe Biane, Marek Bo\.zejko, Alban Quadrat, and Marc Yor.
 This research was partially supported by NSF grant DMS-0904720 and by Taft Research Seminar 2008-09.
-The second author thanks the University of Cincinnati for its hospitality during the preparation of the paper.
+The first author thanks the Universit\'e Paul Sabatier and the second author thanks the University of Cincinnati for hospitality during the preparation of the paper.
+The authors thank the referee for a thorough and helpful review.